lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/introduction.rst

     :align: right
     :class: only-light

-The objective of this tutorial is to impose the deformation of a carbon nanotube (CNT) using LAMMPS.

-In this tutorial, a small carbon nanotube (CNT) is simulated within an empty box using LAMMPS.
-An external force is imposed on the CNT, and its deformation is measured over time.

-To illustrate the difference between classical and reactive force fields, this tutorial is divided into two parts.
-Within the first part, a classical force field is used and the bonds between the atoms of the CNT are unbreakable.
-Within the second part, a reactive force field (named AIREBO :cite:`stuart2000reactive`) is used, allowing for the breaking of chemical bonds when the CNT undergoes strong deformation.
+In this tutorial, the system of interest is a small, single-walled carbon nanotube (CNT) in an empty box.
+The CNT is strained by imposing a constant velocity on the edge atoms.
+To illustrate the difference between conventional and reactive force fields, this tutorial is divided into two parts: in the first part, a conventional molecular force field (called OPLS-AA :cite:`jorgensenDevelopmentTestingOPLS1996`) is used and the bonds between the atoms of the CNT are unbreakable.
+In the second part, a reactive force field (called AIREBO :cite:`stuart2000reactive`) is used, which allows chemical bonds to break under large strain.

+To set up this tutorial, select *Start Tutorial 2* from the *Tutorials* menu of LAMMPS-GUI and follow the instructions.
+This will select a folder, create one if necessary, and place several files into it.
+The initial input file, set up for a single-point energy calculation, will also be loaded into the editor under the name *unbreakable.lmp*.
+Additional files are a data file containing the CNT topology and geometry, named *unbreakable.data*, a parameters file named *unbreakable.inc*, as well as the scripts required for the second part of the tutorial.